 - Pickle Bush

 - Pot Luck

 Lastly, I’m just going to sneak this one in– tomatoes.
 Okay, I know tomatoes are technically a fruit, but a lot of people think of them as veggies, so I include them here.
 Besides, what is a self-respecting gardener to do but grow tomatoes?
 These contradictions grow from large bushes, almost trees, to smaller cherry tomato varieties.
 Some good compact tomato varieties for urban settings include:

 - Husky Red

 - Sweet 100

 - Tumbling Tom

 - Yellow Canary

 - Yellow Pear

-And there are many more than what is listed here.
-Here again, the choices are endless and there is no doubt at least one (if you can choose just one!) suited to a small planting space.
+There are many more than what is listed here.
+Again, the choices are endless and there is no doubt at least one (if you can choose just one!) suited to a small planting space.